blaireninglinzhang/smartcarChallenge/README.md

 ## Notes

-Use [Postman](https://www.getpostman.com/) to test endpoints
+Use [Postman](https://www.getpostman.com/) to test endpoints.
+Run `node app.js` first.

-Mocha might get stuck running the first time, Ctrl+C and run again
+Mocha might get stuck running the first time, `Ctrl+C` and run again.
+All 10 tests should be passing.